mickyngub/dotfiles/README.md

 # Micky's Dev Environment Files!

-Run the following two commands to create the symlink for .zshrc and nvim config
+Run the following two commands to create the symlink for .zshrc

 `ln -s ~/dev-environment/.zshrc ~/.zshrc`

-`ln -s ~/dev-environment/nvim ~/.config/nvim`
+other symlinks will run automatically from inside of .zshrc